Workplace Housekeeping - Basic Guide

 Housekeeping order is "maintained" not "achieved."
-Cleaning and organization must be done regularly, not just at the end of the shift.
-Integrating housekeeping into jobs can help ensure this is done.
+Cleaning and organizing must be done regularly, not just at the end of the shift.
+Integrating housekeeping into jobs can help ensure this task is done.
 A good housekeeping program identifies and assigns responsibilities for the following:

 - clean up during the shift